 When a project phase fails to meet accomplishment goals it is subject to deferral and having funding removed from the CMAP TIP.
 An overview of CMAQ Programming and Management Policies related to deferrals is available here.

 If a project is programmed in an out year, but is ready to go to letting ahead of that time, will it be able to advance ahead of schedule?

 Projects that are ready to go ahead of the year they were programmed in can submit a request to change the project schedule.
 If sufficient funds are available due to other projects being delayed or due to the current unobligated balance of the CMAQ program, the project can be moved forward.
 First ready, first funded is the policy until the unobligated balance is spent down.

 Can I change the year of my project?

 You can move your project forward per the question above.
 However delays are not well tolerated.
-The CMAQ Programming Polities (revised June 2012) provide for Active Program Management and are making it much more critical to move your project along on your original schedule.
+The CMAQ Programming and Management Policies provide for Active Program Management and are making it much more critical to move your project along on your original schedule.
 Each phase of a project is assigned a sunset year by which the phase must be accomplished.
 Failre to accomplish a phase by September 30 of the sunset year will cause all remaining funds for the project to be removed and the project will be considered to be deferred.
 See processing deferrals above for more information.

 Will my project rank better if we only request construction funds?